Nikolaus Kondomo

-Nikolaus Kondomo (born 13 March 1964) is an Indonesian attorney and bureaucrat who is serving as the Governor of Highland Papua province in an acting capacity since 11 November 2022.
+Nikolaus Kondomo (born 13 March 1964) is an Indonesian attorney and bureaucrat who is serving as the governor of Highland Papua province in an acting capacity since 11 November 2022 until 13 November 2023.
 He also held office in the attorney general's office of Indonesia as the attorney general's expert staff for inter-institutional relations and international cooperation since 10 November 2022.
 Prior to that, he was the attorney general of Papua from 2019 to 2022.
 He was the first ethnic Papuan (Muyu) to be appointed as the attorney general of a province.

 Early life and education

 Kondomo was born on 13 March 1964 in Merauke.
 Upon graduating from high school, Kondomo studied criminal law at the 17 August 1945 University in Sleman.
 He then continued his studies at the Cenderawasih University and received a postgraduate degree in law from the university.